The Growth of Amazon’s Fashion Footprint

 Amazon’s reputation varies among fashion brands.
 Knockoffs sold on the site have scared off high-profile brands like Nike; nonetheless, Amazon has become a dominant force in the online apparel space, thanks to new fashion initiatives and tech capabilities.
 In this blog post, we take a closer look into the major fashion launches that reinstated Amazon as a leader in the industry.

-In May 2019, Amazon released The Drop — a limited-edition, influencer curated fashion line.
-Pieces in The Drop are designed by recognizable designers and influencers, such as Kylie and Kendall Jenner, and are only available for 30 hours after launch.
-The Drop is among the first of Amazon’s efforts to bring a sense of exclusivity to the platform and is the most successful of their fashion rollouts with over 220,000 followers on Instagram.
+In 2019, Amazon released The Drop — a limited-edition, influencer curated fashion line.
+Pieces in The Drop are designed by designers and influencers across the globe and are only available for 30 hours after launch due to fabric limitations.
+The Drop is among the first of Amazon’s efforts to bring a sense of exclusivity to the platform and has 428,000 followers on Instagram.

 Since its launch last Fall, Amazon’s in-app Luxury Stores have remained relatively exclusive.
 Thus, the exact success of the product is difficult to measure.
 However, new partners — most recently Elie Saab — have continued to sign up to sell on the platform indicating positive growth.

 Amazon Style is Amazon’s first physical clothing store.
 Open in Los Angeles and coming soon to Columbus, Ohio, it uses innovative technology throughout, like QR codes and touchscreens, to help shoppers find clothes from hundreds of brands at the same prices as Amazon.com.
 Amazon has been less successful when it comes to brick-and-mortar, but its expansion and use of app-based shopping, micro-fulfillment technology, and seamless endless inventory in its physical stores is promising for its ambitions to make a dent in the apparel industry.